fengzhu1/GA-DTCDR/README.md

 GA-DTCDR is an optimized model for DTCDR ("DTCDR: A Framework for Dual-Target Cross-Domain Recommendation" in CIKM2019).
 DTCDR is the first work for dual-target cross-domain recommendation.
 Compared with DTCDR, we improved the embedding strategy (from DMF/NeuMF to Graph Embedding) and combination strategy (from fixed combination operators to element-wise attention).

-As for the doc2vec code and the raw data including text information, I did not generate the desensitization dataset.
-I will share the desensitization raw data later.
+As for the doc2vec code and the raw data including text information, I have shared the desensitization raw data at https://www.researchgate.net/publication/350793434_douban_datasettext_information.
 If you want to learn how to use Doc2vec, you can visit https://radimrehurek.com/gensim/models/doc2vec.html#gensim.models.doc2vec.Doc2Vec.

+# Raw Dataset (reviews, item details, user profiles, and ratings)
+I have shared the raw data at researchgate (https://www.researchgate.net/publication/350793434_douban_datasettext_information)/

 # Citations
 If you want to use our code or dataset, you should cite the following papers (at least one paper) in your submissions.